lacuna-exe/docs/docs/README.md

-> [!NOTE]
-> Countr has just been rewritten.
-If you find bugs, please go to our [issue tracker](https://github.com/countr/countr/issues) or go to our [support server](https://discord.gg/Ccj5bjb) to let us know, thank you!

 # Countr

 Countr is an advanced counting bot which can manage a counting channel in your guild.
 It's very simple to add it to your server: